adomokos/Vim-Katas/exercises/49_find_by_character.md

 Find the c in '{char}'

-Find the first occurence of {char} and move to it.
+Find the first occurrence of {char} and move to it.

 `fc` - finds the first char
 `;;` - move to it by repeating the search with ;